Centers of Generalized Quantum Groups: Abstract

 \section{Abstract}

-This paper treats the generalized quantum group $\trU=\trU(\tbhm,\tPi)$ with a bi-homomorphism $\tbhm$ for which the corresponding generalized root system is a finite set.
-We establish a Harish-Chandra type theorem describing the (skew) center of $U$.
+This paper treats the generalized quantum group $\trU=\trUtbhmtPi$ with a bi-homomorphism $\tbhm$ for which the corresponding generalized root system is a finite set.
+We establish a Harish-Chandra type theorem describing the (skew) centers of $\trU$.